Turbodunker/lsm-bpf/Scratchpad.md

 llvm-objdump -rd <binary>
 ```

-Find shared libraries linked to a binary
+Find all (dynamically linked) shared library dependencies for a binary
 ```
 lld <binary>
 ```